barbecuesteve/api-governance/governance-framework.md

 * **Clear onboarding** — New consumers should go from discovery to first successful call in under 20 minutes.
 Provide a "Quick Start" guide: authentication setup, making a request, understanding the response.
 Assume no prior knowledge.
 Give step-by-step instructions with realistic examples.
 Interactive tutorials, sandbox environments with test data, and video walkthroughs reduce time-to-value.
 Early success builds confidence and encourages use.

 * **Good documentation and examples** — Good documentation separates adopted APIs from avoided ones.
 Provide: complete reference docs (auto-generated from schemas), guides for common use cases, troubleshooting for frequent issues, and FAQs from real questions.
-Include working code examples in languages developers actually use — not just curl.
+Include working code examples in languages developers actually use.
 Show authentication, error handling, pagination, and complex queries.
 Version docs with the API.
 Make them searchable and navigable.
 Stale or wrong documentation destroys trust.

 * **Consistent design standards** — When every API follows the same patterns, developers gain transferable knowledge.
 Use the same auth across all APIs (OAuth2, JWT, or API keys), identical error structures with predictable codes, uniform pagination (cursor or offset, but consistent), standard query parameter naming, and common filtering and sorting.
 Developers integrate quickly because new APIs behave like ones they've used.
 Extend consistency to performance, timeouts, and retries.
 Inconsistency makes developers treat every API as unique, increasing cognitive load and integration time.